Donald Sidney-Fryer: 1978–1990: Clark Ashton Smith scholarship

-1990-2013: poetry, nonfiction, and fiction
+1990–2013: poetry, nonfiction, and fiction

-In the 1950s, Sidney-Fryer began researching composer Cesare Pugni and the history of Romantic Ballet.
-In 1980 he began writing what he called his "magnum opus" of ballet history, The Case of the Light Fantastic Toe: The Romantic Ballet and Signor Maestro Cesare Pugni.
-He started writing the massive history in 1980, and focused primarily during the 1990s on writing that project.
+Sidney-Fryer had researched composer Cesare Pugni and the history of Romantic Ballet since the 1950s.
+In 1980 he started writing what he called his "magnum opus" of ballet history, The Case of the Light Fantastic Toe: The Romantic Ballet and Signor Maestro Cesare Pugni.
+During the 1990s Sidney-Fryer focused primarily on writing that project.

 In August 1998 he moved from Sacramento to Los Angeles to share a home with his friend Rah Hoffman.
-He continued to perform and to write smaller projects and poetry.

-Sidney-Fryer later wrote: "The fifteen years that I passed with Rah in [the Los Angeles suburb of] Westchester turned unexpectedly into the single happiest period in my life, and certainly the most productive."
-Hoffman died in February 2013.
-Sidney-Fryer moved back to Sacramento in June 2013.
+While working on his ballet book, Sidney-Fryer continued to perform and to write smaller projects and poetry.
+He later wrote: "The fifteen years that I passed with Rah in [the Los Angeles suburb of] Westchester turned unexpectedly into the single happiest period in my life, and certainly the most productive."

+While living in Los Angeles, Sidney-Fryer's next two books of poetry, Songs and Sonnets Atlantean: The Second Series and Songs and Sonnets Atlantean: The Third Series, were published.
+All known critical evaluations of The Second Series were favorable.
+Literary historian S. T. Joshi stated: “This remarkable collection of poems and prose poems displays Sidney-Fryer as an assured master of many poetic forms—the quatrain, the sonnet, the ode, and especially the alexandrine, which has become his signature metre—as well as a fantastic imagination that, to be sure, draws upon the work of [Clark Ashton] Smith, [Ambrose] Bierce, and the Elizabethans but remains distinctively his own. … It displays all the virtues we have come to expect from Sidney-Fryer: felicitous word-choice, precision in metre, and especially a vibrant, exotic imagination that vivifies realms of fantasy into living realities."

+In England, novelist Brian Stableford summarized the book's contents: “The metafictional stratification of the whole body of work is fascinating in its depth and complexity, moving from the bedrock of a beautifully ornate version of the legendary Atlantis through the Elizabethan fabulations of Edmund Spenser, the neo-paganism of the French Parnassians and the unrepentant fantasizing of the American Bohemians of the West Coast, to a fresh and deftly-stylized present day.
+Such scope is rare; coherence of vision and supple exploitation of exotic methods within such scope is even rarer.
+The accomplished dexterity with which so many innovative links are forged and sewn is remarkable, and the whole tapestry is a brilliant achievement.

-While living in Los Angeles, Sidney-Fryer had published his next two books of poetry, Songs and Sonnets Atlantean: The Second Series and Songs and Sonnets Atlantean: The Third Series.
-The third series volume was published by Phosphor Lantern Press, Sidney-Fryer's own publishing company.
+Songs and Sonnets Atlantean: The Third Series was published by Phosphor Lantern Press, Sidney-Fryer's own publishing company.
 He named his company after a line in a poem by Clark Ashton Smith: